Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 The dreadful message indicating that `git` and `svn` got out of sync is `Unable to determine upstream SVN information from working tree history`.
-This can happen, for example if one forgets to `git pull --rbase` before trying to `git svn dcommit` and changes were committed to svn independently.
+This can happen, for example if one forgets to `git pull --rebase` before trying to `git svn dcommit` and changes were committed to svn independently.
 Inspect your git log with `git log --graph --decorate --pretty=oneline --abbrev-commit --all` to help identify such cases.